How to Start a MedTech Startup in Israel: A Complete Founder's Guide

 Step 4: Funding MedTech in Israel

 MedTech startups raise differently than SaaS.
-Typical progression: (1) Government grants — Israel Innovation Authority (up to 50-85% of R&D costs, non-dilutive).
-(2) Seed round — $1-3M from specialized MedTech angels and micro-VCs (aMoon, TauVentures, Alpha Capital).
-(3) Series A — $5-15M from dedicated MedTech funds (OrbiMed, Entrée Capital, Pitango HealthTech).
-(4) Strategic partnership — late-stage rounds often include corporate VCs from pharma (J&J Innovation, Bayer Life Sciences).
+Typical progression: (1) Government grants - Israel Innovation Authority (up to 50-85% of R&D costs, non-dilutive).
+(2) Seed round - scope tailored from specialized MedTech angels and micro-VCs (aMoon, TauVentures, Alpha Capital).
+(3) Series A - scope tailored from dedicated MedTech funds (OrbiMed, Entrée Capital, Pitango HealthTech).
+(4) Strategic partnership - late-stage rounds often include corporate VCs from pharma (J&J Innovation, Bayer Life Sciences).

 Step 5: The Israeli MedTech network effect